RakhithJK/CorentinJ-Real-Time-Voice-Cloning-wiki/Installation-Ubuntu-20.04---Installing-MiniConda3.md

-# Installation Ubuntu 20.04 - MiniConda3
+# Installation Ubuntu 20.04 - Installing MiniConda3

 First, decide if you want to install for all users or current user.